Nugkta/ISfit/Readme.md

 ## Environment
 This tool requires simple environments to run.
-The following packages must be installed for the software to run: lmfit and glob [list required packages], the users need to set the graphic of their IDE  to allow pop up windows for the interactive plots.
+The following packages must be installed for the software to run: lmfit, numpy, pandas, glob, matplotlib.
+Also, the users need to set the graphic of their IDE  to allow pop up windows for the interactive plots.

 ## Preprocessing The Data
 At present this tool requires the user to have the experimental data stored in Excel spreadsheets(.xlsx) with two further requirements.